Taronga Zoo ferry wharf

 Taronga Zoo ferry wharf is located on the northern side of Sydney Harbour serving Taronga Zoo.
+It is a short walk from Taronga Zoo's Lower Entrance.

 Services

 Taronga Zoo wharf is served by Sydney Ferries Taronga Zoo services operated by First Fleet and Emerald class ferries.
 It is also served by Captain Cook Cruises services to Darling Harbour.

-Interchanges
+Transport links

-Keolis Downer Northern Beaches operates one route to and from Taronga Zoo wharf:
+Keolis Downer Northern Beaches operates one bus route via Taronga Zoo wharf, under contract to Transport for NSW: